ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _Clearfield Republican._](https://chroniclingamerica.loc.gov/lccn/sn83032199/1871-03-15/ed-1/seq-1)

 #### 1871-03-15 &middot; Clearfield, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-s are I
-built on fools&#x27; beads.
-Put no dependence on the label of a
-hag; and count money alter your own
-kind.
-In any business don&#x27;t wado into wa­
 ter w here yon connot see the bottom.
 Sec Ihe suck open before you buy
 what is in il ; for he w ho trades in the